 Chrome and Firefox browser extensions are also available, as is extensive router support.
 Up to 5 devices can connect concurrently on the same account.

 Always-available customer support includes 24/7 live support chat, email support, a trouble ticket system and a searchable knowledge base.

 - Outstanding app support

-- More expensive than some of its competitors
+- More expensive than most of its competitors

 Read my full review of ExpressVPN.